Azure/video-analyzer-vscode-extension/README.md

 ## Changed

--   Node names will not affect others nodes with the same name
+-   Fixed a bug, where node name updates was affecting other nodes with same name

 # What's New (v0.1.0)